How Performance Marketing Accelerates B-to-B Prospecting

 AUGUST 6, 2015

 It’s a platform for communications, for selling, for just about every element of the marketing arsenal, and it’s is forcing marketers to think more carefully about customer and prospect data.
-That is changing fast, as new tools and measurable communications techniques enable marketing not only to demonstrate financial results, but to take on revenue responsibility.
+Most marketing technologies claim to make marketer’s lives simpler.

 Marketing automation is not marketing strategy